Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1817.

 Location.
 39° 2.191′ N, 80° 28.009′ W. Marker is in Weston, West Virginia, in Lewis County.
-Marker can be reached from the intersection of Bank Street and Center Avenue (U.S. 19).
+It can be reached from the intersection of Bank Street and Center Avenue (U.S. 19).
 Located on the grounds of the Lewis County Courthouse.
-Touch for map.
-Marker is in this post office area: Weston WV 26452, United States of America.
-Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lewis County War Memorial (a few steps from this marker); Weston (within shouting distance of this marker); The Exchange Bank of Virginia and the Lewis Maxwell House (within shouting distance of this marker); Weston in the Civil War (within shouting distance of this marker); Weston's First Bank/Bennett House (within shouting distance of this marker); Brannon-Whelan House (within shouting distance of this marker); Louis Bennett Library (about 500 feet away, measured in a direct line); Tierney-Farnsworth Building (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Lewis County War Memorial (a few steps from this marker); Weston (within shouting distance of this marker); The Exchange Bank of Virginia and the Lewis Maxwell House (within shouting distance of this marker); a different marker also named Weston In The Civil War (within shouting distance of this marker); Weston's First Bank/Bennett House (within shouting distance of this marker); Brannon-Whelan House (within shouting distance of this marker); Lewis County War Memorial and Louis Bennett Public Library (about 400 feet away, measured in a direct line); Louis Bennett Library (about 500 feet away).
 Touch for a list and map of all markers in Weston.